 Lumbar radiculopathy is a condition of nerve irritation caused by damage to the discs between the vertebrae.
 These disc damages occur because of degeneration of the outer ring of the disc, traumatic injury, or sometimes both.
 This type of back pain usually increases with waist movements and can also grow with sneezing and coughing.

 Lumbar radiculopathy treatment ranges from medical management to surgery.
-Medical management incorporates patient education, medications to reduce muscle spasm and relieve pain, physical therapy (exercises, ultrasound, massage by a therapist, heat, electrical stimulation), cortisone injection around the spinal cord called epidural injection, and rest.
+Medical management incorporates patient education, medications to reduce muscle spasms and relieve pain, physical therapy (exercises, ultrasound, massage by a therapist, heat, electrical stimulation), cortisone injection around the spinal cord called epidural injection, and rest.

-The condition that results in growth or movement of the vertebrae of the lumbar spine can limit encroachment (space) for the adjacent nerves and spinal cord.
+The condition that results in the growth or movement of the vertebrae of the lumbar spine can limit encroachment (space) for the adjacent nerves and spinal cord.
 Bony encroachment of spinal nerves can happen due to foraminal narrowing, spinal stenosis, and spondylolisthesis.
 Spinal-nerve compression in any of these conditions can cause sciatica pain radiating down the lower extremities.

 Bony encroachment pain treatment varies, based upon its severity, and ranges from exercises and rest to epidural cortisone injections and surgical decompression to remove the bone that compresses the nervous tissues.

-Scoliosis and spina bifida is the congenital causes of the lower back pain or the causes that exist from birth.
+Scoliosis and spina bifida is the congenital causes of lower back pain or the causes that exist from birth.
 Scoliosis is a lateral (sideways) curvature of the spine caused when one of the lower extremities is shorter than the other or due to structural scoliosis (an abnormal architecture of the spine).

 Spina bifida is a minor bony abnormality without any significant symptoms.
-However, it can accompany severe nervous abnormalities of lower extremities.
+However, it can accompany severe nervous abnormalities of the lower extremities.
 It is a congenital disability in a bony vertebral arch over the spinal canal, generally with the spinous process’s absence.
 Spina bifida commonly affects the lowest lumbar vertebrae and also the top of the sacrum.

 The protein and water content of our body’s cartilage changes as we age.
 The change results in thinner, weaker, and more fragile cartilage.
 Since the joints and discs that stack the facet joints or vertebrae are partly made up of cartilage, these areas subject to wear and tear over time (called the degenerative changes).
 Disc degeneration is called spondylosis.